AI worktree lanes¶

 When tmux is available, st lane <name> [prompt] defaults to tmux-backed launches.

-st lane review-pass
+st lane review-pass --no-tmux |

-Force direct terminal mode¶
+Force direct terminal mode |

-st lane review-pass --no-tmux
+st lane review-pass --tmux-session pr-review |

-Override the derived tmux session name¶
+Override the derived session name |

-Agent Selection¶
+Agent selection¶

 st lane api-tests --agent gemini

-st lane api-tests --agent opencode --model opencode/gpt-5.1-codex
+st lane api-tests --agent opencode --model opencode/gpt-5.5-fast

 st lane review-pass --agent codex "address the open PR comments"

-[prompt]is passed through to the launched agent
+[prompt]is passed through to the agent

 | Agent | Injected flag |